PKrokosz/Automatyczne-generowanie-video-z-obrazk-w/README.md

 | `--items-from` | `` | `None` | Folder z maskami paneli |

 ## Advanced Options and Validation
 - `--validate` parses arguments and exits after reporting validation errors.
+It verifies that flags such as `--dwell`, `--min-dwell`, and `--beats-per-panel` do not shorten visible segments below the 1.4 s readability guard.
 - `--deterministic` seeds Python and NumPy RNGs (use with `--seed`) for reproducible motion.
 - Caching: `layers.page_shadow` caches generated shadows; cache stats are logged in `--profile perf`.
 - Tests use golden images and JSON logs; the `--look` option in `tests/test_overlay_lift.py` writes reference frames for docs/LOOK.md.